Core API¶

 using lf::core::try_eventually = basic_eventually<T, true>¶ An alias for

-lf::core::basic_eventually<T, true>
+lf::core::basic_eventually<T, true>.

 Defer¶